juvu/DayTrade-SwingTrade/TradingTechniques.md

 	* Earnings winner
 	* Contract winner (if there's deposit from another company, that's bullish)
  - [ ] Clean chart
-	 * Resistance with low volume or
+	 * Resistance with low volume or no resistance at all
+	 * Estimate EOD volume to see if it's greater to previous volumes(sum of consistance or)
 	 * don't hold through individual resistance of >10M
  - [ ] First green day